 Pupils recognised as 'gifted' or 'able' are identified on a school wide level using a range of data indicators.
 Departments also identify those with a talent or exceptional ability in their subject area.
-Departments provide a range of activities both within and outside of lessons.
-Most provision is aimed at all students.
+Departments provide a range of enrichment and stretch activities both within and outside of lessons which are open to all, overseen by the Academic Extension Co-ordinator.
+The Oxbridge and Academic Scholars Co-ordinator oversees a regular programme of seminars for pupils who have been awarded academic scholarships and exhibitioners.
+Music and Sports scholars also access their own discrete programmes of stretch and support.
 Procedures for identifying "Able, Gifted & Talented" pupils and provision for them are outlined in the Foundation Able, Gifted & Talented Policy.

-(c) The School will ensure that pupils acquire skills in speaking and listening, literacy and numeracy and ICT
+(c) The School will ensure that pupils acquire skills in speaking and listening, literacy, numeracy and ICT